-The results can be explained by insufficient cross reactivity of the available antibodies for the 'new generation' synthetic cannabinoids (see also Tab.
-2).
-Another factor could be the generally low analyte concentrations in urine combined with an insufficient sensitivity of the IA tests.
+The results can be explained by insufficient cross reactivity of the available antibodies for the 'new generation' synthetic cannabinoids.
+Another factor could be the generally low analyte concentrations in urine and an insufficient sensitivity of the immunoassay tests.

 There were no marked differences regarding the positive rates across the two federal states or between hospitals applying immunoassay screening versus other means of abstinence control.